Biomet Hip Replacement Products

 The Biomet M2a Magnum is a classic metal-on-metal product, with a metal replacement joint that sits atop the head of the femur, as well as a metal cup or socket that fits into the acetabulum in the pelvis.
 The cup and the replacement joint can rub against each other and release metal ions into the body.
 This can lead to the formation of pseudo-tumors as well as to complications including blindness; vertigo, headaches, tinnitus, hypothyroidism, and limited mobility.

 Many patients experiencing symptoms have filed a lawsuit, which was centralized as part of the MDL in October of 2012.
 In February of 2014, Biomet agreed to settle outstanding federal lawsuits.
 The company paid approximately $56 million, with the base award for each plaintiff set around $200,000.

 In addition to federal cases, Biomet is also facing state court claims.
 It is up to victims to determine whether to settle, sue as part of an MDL, or file a lawsuit.
-An experienced attorney at the Law Office of Jeffrey Glassman can review your case and help determine the best course of action.
+An experienced attorney at Jeffrey Glassman Injury Lawyer can review your case and help determine the best course of action.